Logotype

 • World of Hyatt – 1.9 cents

 Other Chase partners have lower redemption rates such as 0.7 cents with Marriott Bonvoy points.
-So, whether or not your points will hold more value with the Pay Yourself Back scheme will depend upon where you plan to spend them.
+So, whether or not your points will hold more value with the Pay Yourself Back will depend upon where you plan to spend them.

 How To Sign Up For Pay Yourself Back